A SELECTION OF TALKS, INTERVIEWS AND PODCASTS

-I speaks regularly on creativity and the human condition at public conferences, in house events, podcasts and to anyone who is interested in exploring what it means to be human.
-I normally talk on subjects such as: creativity, shame and self-doubt, imperfection, not knowing/inexpertise, creative practice, creative philosophy, culture change, innovation, the perils of ‘thingification’, spontaneity, wonkiness, the importance of weirdness, the rise of the outsider, letting go and artful practice as a force for good.
+I speak regularly on creativity and the human condition at public conferences, in house events, podcasts and to anyone who is interested in exploring what it means to be human.
+I’ve given talks on subjects such as: creativity, shame and self-doubt, imperfection, not knowing/inexpertise, creative practice, creative philosophy, culture change, innovation, the perils of ‘thingification’, spontaneity, mental and creative wellbeing, neuro-diversity, wonkiness, the importance of weirdness, the rise of the outsider, letting go, not knowing/an exitential take on being human and artful practice as a force for good.

-If you’d like to chat about me speaking at an event or appearing on a podcast or similar then drop me an e-mail at email@example.com
+If you’d like to inquire about me speaking at an event then please contact Tobee Mossop at Chartwell Speakers.

 “Attending a Steve Chapman talk is like an annual dose of connecting with what it is to be human again.
 Amazing talk and a privilege”